And also the day for the post on the “Bolognese Sauce” finally arrived 😀

 About the cooking time: this sauce requires a lot of time to be perfect, don’t try to escape it 🙂

-And there are not usually herbs/spices in the traditional recipes, sometimes you will find just a hint of nutmeg or a couple of bay leaves.
+And usually there are not herbs/spices in the traditional recipes, sometimes you will find just a hint of nutmeg, or a couple of cloves or some fresh bay leaves (I like those), but usually they are not used.
+And no basil.

-One last thing, spaghetti are not the usual choice in Italy for this sauce, or well they can be used during a week day if some ragù remained, but on the day when you prepare ragù, especially if you have guests, the tradition wants absolutely homemade fresh tagliatelle 🙂 or something similar, pappardelle for example, or mafalde, etc. in alternative the lasagne, but that’s another recipe for another post 🙂
+One last thing: spaghetti are not the usual choice in Italy for this sauce.
+On the day when you prepare ragù, especially if you have guests, the tradition wants absolutely homemade fresh Tagliatelle which are definitely the best choice in my opinion (and not only) 🙂 or something similar, pappardelle for example, or mafalde, etc. in alternative the Lasagne, but that’s another recipe for another post 🙂 (personally, if I don’t want to make tagliatelle rather than spaghetti I prefer rigatoni, penne, conchiglioni, paccheri).

-Also in the restaurants you will find it served with the pasta I said, unless you unluckily enter in those city center restaurants which are focused on foreign tourists 😀
+Also in the good restaurants you will find it served with the pasta I said, unless you unluckily enter in those city center restaurants which are focused on foreign tourists 😀 there you will find spaghetti very probably, because in those places they give to tourists what they erroneously expect to find.

 FOREWORD: the quantity used in this recipe it’s for a lot of people, but I use to prepare more and then I freeze it in smaller boxes, so I can eat it easily more times.